Rules of the Road

 Much like keeping all your paperwork in shape when it comes to driving, it is also necessary to get the practical side right.
 This means recognizing how to be an effective and safe driver.
 Just because you obtain your license, you don’t have free reign to drive however you like.

 Firstly – and most obviously – stay off drink and drugs when you intend to get behind the wheel.
-In Massachusetts, drivers found to have a blood alcohol level of at least 0.08 will be slapped with a DUI (driving under the influence).
+In Massachusetts, drivers found to have a blood-alcohol level of at least 0.08 will be slapped with a DUI (driving under the influence).
 Similarly, driving under the influence of controlled substances (illicit drugs) is illegal.
 Falling foul of these laws could result in a fine of up to $5,000, up to 2 ½ years in jail, and/or loss of license for up to a year for a first offense, and these punishments increase further for a second offense.

 Though some young drivers may be banned from using cell phones while driving, Massachusetts does not impose a complete ban for all drivers.
 Some municipalities may ban them and texting while driving is banned.

 Though it may seem like a hassle to follow rules, the state could never let anyone drive with no license or no insurance – can you imagine the chaos!
-It would be a free for all that doesn’t bear thinking about.
+It would be free for that doesn’t bear thinking about.

 In the same way, Massachusetts car insurance rules are designed to provide protection.
 Besides, you no doubt have better things to do than spend your hard earned-money on fines, worry of having points on your license, or wasting time languishing in prison for up to 12 months.
 Whether you need some advice or you want a car insurance quote, give Econosurance a call at 800-335-0633 for the best service and the most competitive rates.